cambiotraining/data-analysis-in-r-and-python/setup.md

 ## Data

 The data used in these materials is provided as a zip file.
 Download and unzip the folder to your Desktop, then copy it into your working directory to follow along with the materials.
+We cover how to do this in the [Intro to software](materials/da1-01-intro-software.qmd) section.

 <!-- Note for Training Developers: add the link to 'href' -->
 <a href="https://github.com/cambiotraining/data-analysis-in-r-and-python/raw/refs/heads/main/data.zip">